varabyte/kobweb/README.md

 * sm - tablets (and larger)
 * md - desktops (and larger)
 * lg - widescreen (and larger)
-* xl - ultra widescreen
+* xl - ultra widescreen (and larger)

-You can change the default values by adding an "@InitSilk" block to your code:
+You can change the default values of breakpoints for your site by adding an "@InitSilk" block to your code:

 ```kotlin
 @InitSilk